SerhiiButryk/KotlinSamples/README.md

 # KotlinExamples

-This repository contains samples in Kotlin which demonstrates its main features, syntax, best practices and coding style.
+This repository contains Kotlin samples which demonstrates its main features, syntax, best practices and coding style.
-The examples are what I consider to be helpful for me.
-Probably, this might be helpful for someone else.
+This is what I consider to be helpful for me.
+Probably, this can be helpful for someone else.

-Some examples are taken from the "Kotlin in action" book, which I am currently studying.
+Some examples are taken from the "Kotlin in action" book.

 Examples of Kotlin samples: